CesiumGS/3d-tiles/specification/README.md

 <img src="figures/3d-tiles-metadata-granularities.png"  alt="Metadata Granularity" width="600">

-Concepts and terminology used throughout this section refer to the [3D Metadata Specification](Metadata/README.md), which should be considered a normative reference for definitions and requirements.
+Although they are defined independently, the metadata structure in 3D Tiles and in the `EXT_structural_metadata` extension both conform to the [3D Metadata Specification](Metadata/README.md) and build upon the [Reference Implementation of the 3D Metadata Specification](Metadata/ReferenceImplementation/README.md).
+Concepts and terminology used here refer to the 3D Metadata Specification, which should be considered a normative reference for definitions and requirements.
 This document provides inline definitions of terms where appropriate.

 #### Metadata Schema